-If you have witnessed or experienced sexual harassment inform a manager, the equal employment opportunity officer at your workplace, or human resources as soon as possible.
+If you have witnessed or experienced sexual harassment, inform a manager, human resources, the Provost, or the President of the College as soon as possible.

 Report sexual harassment to the NYC Commission on Human Rights.
-Call 718-722-3131 or visit NYC.gov/HumanRights to learn how to file a complaint or report discrimination.
+Call (718) 722-3131 or visit NYC.gov/HumanRights to learn how to file a complaint or to report discrimination.
 You can file a complaint anonymously.

-STATE AND FEDERAL GOVERNMENT RESOURCES
+STATE & FEDERAL GOVERNMENT RESOURCES